Best Beginner Airbrush for Miniatures, Wargames, Gunpla & 3D-Printed Models

 So, in principle, like paint brush sizes #2, #1, #0, #000 etc, the smaller the brush/nozzle the finer the paint/spray line.
 And just like paintbrushes, beginners will often believe the smaller the better for miniatures.
 But it gets a bit more complicated with airbrushes because of things like the Cult of Paint Infinity CRplus (the best airbrush for miniature painters).
 Where you get a twin tapered 0.4mm needle allowing for finer lines than a typical 0.02 needle.

-Again, at this stage in your airbrushing career, it matters little. smaller needle/nozzle generally means a finer spray but more prone to clogging. larger is less clogging but it’s harder to spray tiny details. and Vise-versa for the larger nozzles.
+Again, at this stage in your airbrushing career, it matters little. smaller needle/nozzle generally means a finer spray but more prone to clogging. larger is less clogging but it’s harder to spray tiny details. and vise-versa for the larger nozzles.

 But also like brushes, the numerical (0.Xmm) designation means little between different brands because the spray is as much about the taper of the needle as it is about the width of the nozzle.
 So, just aim to get something between 0.2mm – 0.5mm (0.3mm is usually the sweet spot). by the time it actually matters to you, you’ll be buying a proper Airbrush.